vinhlee95/personal-blog/content/blog/ec2/index.md

 ---
-title: Learn EC2 by deploying a NodeJS application
+title: Learn AWS EC2 by deploying a NodeJS application
 date: "2020-06-05"
 ---